sagemath/sage/src/doc/en/developer/walkthrough.rst

 the ``git branch`` command displays a list of all local branches with the current one marked by an asterisk.

-It is easy to create a new branch; first make sure you are on the branch from which you want to branch out.
+It is easy to create a new branch.
+First make sure you are on the branch from which you want to branch out.
 That is, if you are not currently on the ``develop`` branch, type the command ``git checkout develop``::

-    [user@localhost sage]$ git checkout develop
+    [alice@localhost sage]$ git checkout develop
     Switched to branch 'develop'
     Your branch is up-to-date with 'origin/develop'.

 Then use the ``git branch`` command to create a new branch, as follows::

-    [user@localhost sage]$ git branch last_twin_prime
+    [alice@localhost sage]$ git branch last_twin_prime

 Also note that ``git branch`` creates a new branch, but does not switch to it.
 For this, you have to use ``git checkout``::

-    [user@localhost sage]$ git checkout last_twin_prime
+    [alice@localhost sage]$ git checkout last_twin_prime
     Switched to branch 'last_twin_prime'

 Now if you use the command ``git branch``, you will see the following::

-    [user@localhost sage]$ git branch
+    [alice@localhost sage]$ git branch
       develop
     * last_twin_prime
       master

-Note that unless you explicitly upload ("push") a branch to a remote git repository, the branch is a local branch that is only on your computer and not visible to anyone else.
+Note that unless you explicitly push a branch to a remote Git repository, the branch is a local branch that is only on your computer and not visible to anyone else.

 To avoid typing the new branch name twice you can use the shortcut ``git checkout -b my_new_branch`` to create and switch to the new